uschpc/running-jobs-on-carc-bootcamp-2023/README.md

-# slurm-workshop-sep2021
+# running-jobs-on-carc-bootcamp-2023
-materials and examples for Slurm Job Management workshop
+materials and examples for Running Jobs on CARC Systems workshop